 Sugar-free foods might taste a little different at first, but your taste buds will grow accustomed to this flavor in a short time.
 Serving foods with less sugar will also expand your child’s palate and enable them to differentiate between different flavors.

-5. Serve sugary treats and desserts only with meals.
+5. Serve treats only with meals.

 Based on the previous tips, sugary foods are something that should be avoided and immediately washed away if consumed.
 By serving sugary treats with meals, there is a better chance that the residue will be washed away by your saliva.
 While you are eating, your mouth produces more saliva.
 You are also usually consuming a drink that will aid in the process.

-So, if your child insists on a sugary treat, try to serve it after dinner.
+If your child insists on a sugary treat, try to serve it after dinner.
 In the meal beforehand, focus on serving and eating other food will help fill everyone up faster.
 Filling food has a lot of nutritional value and fiber.
 This will make them less prone to overindulging in sweets.

 6. Serve cheese!